-ACHIEVE EMENT STANDARDS No. of Credits Ext.
+ACHIEVEMENT STANDARDS No. of Credits Ext.
 Int.
-91164 Demonstrate understanding of bonding, structure, properties and energy changes 5 91165 Demonstrate understanding of the properties of selected organic compounds.
+91164 Demonstrate understanding of bonding, structure, properties and energy changes.
+5 91165 Demonstrate understanding of the properties of selected organic compounds.
 4 91166 Demonstrate understanding of chemical reactivity.
-4 91167 Demonstrate understanding of oxidation-reduction.
-3 91910 Carry out a practical investigation into a substance present in a consumer product using quantitative analysis.
-4
+4 D 91167 Demonstrate understanding of oxidation-reduction.
+3 91910 Carry out a practical investigation into a substance present in a consumer product 4 using quantitative analysis.

-CHEMISTRY (13CHE) Level 3
+CHEMISTRY (13CHE)

-In this course pupils will extend their scientific knowledge, skills and attitudes through:
+In this course students will extend their scientific knowledge, skills and attitudes through:

-- · Practical investigations. - · Familiarisations with materials and how they function. - Understanding of concepts underlying chemical behaviour.
+- Practical investigations. - · Familiarisations with materials and how they function. - Understanding of concepts underlying chemical behaviour.